Brazilian National Congress

 The Senate represents the 26 states and the Federal District.
 Each state and the Federal District has a representation of three senators, who are elected by popular ballot for a term of eight years.
 Every four years, renewal of either one third or two-thirds of the Senate (and of the delegations of the States and the Federal District) takes place.
 The Chamber of Deputies represents the people of each state, and its members are elected for a four-year term by a system of proportional representation.
 Seats are allotted proportionally according to each state's population, with each state eligible for a minimum of 8 seats (least populous) and a maximum of 70 seats (most populous).
 Unlike the Senate, the whole of the Chamber of Deputies is renewed every four years.

 Until recently it was common for politicians to switch parties and the proportion of congressional seats held by each party would often change.
-Seats belong to the parties and not to the politicians; one can only change parties and retain his or her seat in a very limited set of cases.
+Seats belong to the parties and not to the politicians; one can only change parties and retain their seat in a very limited set of cases.
 Politicians who abandon the party for which they were elected now face the loss of their congressional seat.
 Each house of the Brazilian Congress elects its president and the other members of its directing board from among its members.
 The President of the Senate is ex officio the President of the National Congress, and in that capacity summons and presides over joint sessions, as well as over the joint services of both houses.
 The President of the Chamber is second in the presidential line of succession while the President of the Senate (and of Congress) is third.